-Redwood Coast Photos
+Redwood Coast Galleries

 James Irvine Trail, Prairie Creek Redwoods State Park.
 This is one of the most beautiful and accessible hiking trails on the Redwood Coast, leading from the park visitor center at Elk Prairie all the way to Fern Canyon and Gold Bluffs Beach.
 Photo by Carrie Grant.